Simple infinite presentations for the mapping class group of a compact non-orientable surface: Proof of Theorem

 We now prove Theorem~\ref{main-thm-1}.

-Let $G$ be the group which admits the presentation as in Theorem~\ref{main-thm-1}.
-When $g=1$, since a crosscap slide is not defined we see $\M(N_{g,n})=\T(N_{g,n})$.
+Let $G$ be the group presented in Theorem~\ref{main-thm-1}.
+When $g=1$, since a crosscap slide can not be defined we see $\M(N_{g,n})=\T(N_{g,n})$.
 In addition, since $\Y$ is the empty set, $G$ is isomorphic to $\T(N_{g,n})$ by Theorem~\ref{IFP-T}, and so $\M(N_{g,n})$.
 Therefore we suppose $g\geq2$.

 Let $\varphi:G\to\M(N_{g,n})$ be the natural homomorphism and $\psi:\M(N_{g,n})\to{G}$ the homomorphism defined as $\psi(f)=f$ for any $f\in\T\cup\{Y_{\mu_0,\alpha_0}\}$.
 Since any relation of $\M(N_{g,n})$ in Corollary~\ref{IFP-M-1} is satisfied in $G$, we see that $\psi$ is well-defined.
 Since $\varphi\circ\psi$ is the identity map clearly, it suffices to show that $\psi\circ\varphi$ is the identity map.